Coinflakes-DAO/coinflakes-contracts/README.md

 Coinflakes DAO is a decentralized and self-innovating investment fund for crypto projects in the most promising areas of the sector.

-The DAO is meant to maintain different funds, each of which is based on a different sector of the crypto industry.
+The DAO is meant to maintain different funds and strategies, each of which is based on a different sector of the crypto industry.
 But for starters, we are launching the FLAIX fund, which is based on the AI sector.

 ### Project Structure